chrismckelt/WebMinder/README.md

 ### A HTTP request gatekeeper based on LINQ validation rules

 ## Aggregate rules
-	// ip ruleset - disallow more than 20 requests per day from a logged 'failed'  request var ipAnalyserRule = new RequestAnalyserRuleSet<IRuleRequest>(HttpApplicationStorage)
-	{
-		AggregateRule = ip => ip.Count(a => a.CreatedUtcDateTime >= DateTime.UtcNow.AddDays(-1)) > 20,
-	};

-	RuleSetRunner.Instance.AddRule(ipAnalyserRule);

-## Simple rule

      // ip ruleset - disallow more than 20 requests per day from a logged 'failed'  request RuleSetHandler<IpAddressAnalyser> ipAnalyserRule = new RuleSetHandler<IpAddressAnalyser>(HttpApplicationStorage)
             {
                 AggregateRule = ip => ip.Count(a => a.CreatedUtcDateTime >= DateTime.UtcNow.AddDays(-1)) > 2,